zeroc-ice/ice-builder-gradle/README.md

 apply plugin: 'slice'
 ```

-It is important that the `slice` plugin is applied after the `java` plugin in
+It is important that the `slice` plug-in is applied after the `java` plug-in in
 order for task dependencies to be properly setup.

 ### Gradle Task

-The Ice Builder plugin adds a task to your project, as shown below:
+The `slice` plug-in adds a task to your project, as shown below:

 | Task name    | Type      | Description                             |
 | ------------ | --------- | --------------------------------------- |
 | compileSlice | SliceTask | Generates Java source from Slice files. |

-The Ice Builder plugin adds the following dependency to tasks added by the Java
+The plug-in adds the following dependency to tasks added by the `java` plug-in:
-plugin:

 | Task name   | Depends On   |
 | ----------- | ------------ |
 | compileJava | compileSlice |

 In addition, it adds the following dependency to tasks added by
-the Android plugin:
+the Android plug-in:

 | Task name | Depends On   |
 | --------- | ------------ |